Global employment classifications: Contractor vs. Employee vs. PEO

 Taxes No taxes are withheld by employer.
 Contractor is fully responsible for reporting own taxes.
 In some countries, employers may be required to withhold payroll taxes.
 Employer must pay and withhold relevant taxes, including income, social and unemployment tax All withholding, taxes, filing, reporting are managed via the PEO

-Exclusivity Typically works for multiple Clients Typically, exclusive to one employer Typically, exclusive to one employer
+Exclusivity Typically works for multiple clients Typically, exclusive to one employer Typically, exclusive to one employer

 Termination Can be terminated at any time Severance pay and notice period are required as per terms of employment contract Severance pay and notice period are required as per terms of employment contract